 Not suitable for:

-- doctors qualified to consultant or equivalent level.
+- doctors qualified to UK consultant or equivalent level.

 The NHS Jobs website is the largest repository of available posts in the NHS across the UK.
 International doctors can use it look for both training and non-training posts.